The Best Places to Eat for People New to Eastbourne

 Located in the Seaside Road area of town this pub looks great compared to what it used to look like.
 The current owners have painted it, have lots of flowers and baskets outside and it’s a great pub for live music, sports and playing a game of pool.

 A popular spot for Cohubbers looking for an after work drink or a social.
-Good local ale, nice food and a nice vibe after work on a Friday.
+Good local ale, craft beers, nice food and a nice vibe after work on a Friday.

 The oldest pub in the area, a must visit Old Town pub.
 Good food, good beers, always popular and usually busy.
 Be sure to flick the light of the deep well on the way to the toilet.